From pods to carpools: FAI issue new Covid-19 advice for indoor training

 - Sanitize your hands regularly.

-- Observe 2 metre social distancing in dressing rooms and all indoor facilities at all times.
+- Observe two metre social distancing in dressing rooms and all indoor facilities at all times.

 - Clear signage is to be displayed on capacities and spacing in dressing rooms.